Vision#

 signature

 Filters the dataset to only include data of the given signature.
-Available signatures are:
+The available signature is all AprilTags.

 Example